tsichiro/mit-6.824-distributed-systems/zookeeper.md

 a gentle introduction on this wikipedia page: https://en.wikipedia.org/wiki/Non-blocking_algorithm.

-The reason that authors appeal to this concurrent-object theory is that they claim that Zookeeper provides a good coordination kernel that enables new primitives without changing the service.
-By pointing out that Zookeeper is an universal object in this concurrent-object theory, they support this claim.
+The authors appeal to this concurrent-object theory in order to show that Zookeeper's API is general-purpose: that the API includes enough features to implement any coordination scheme you'd want.

 Q: How does a client know when to leave a barrier (top of page 7)?